Encharted Cook

 Please see the recipe card for the exact quantities.

-Step-by-Step Instructions on How to Make Baked Spaghetti
+How to Make a Baked Spaghetti Casserole

 Process Photo 1 - A large white baking dish is greased with non-stick cooking spray.

-Prepare.
-Preheat the oven to 350°F/177°C and grease a 13”x 9”x 3" baking dish with cooking spray.
+Step 1 - Prepare.
+Preheat the oven to 350°F/177°C and grease a 13"x 9"x 3" baking or casserole dish with cooking spray.

 Process Photo 2 - Spaghetti is being boiled in a large pot.